 Airport ADA Coordination

 If you require wheelchair service or similar assistance for passengers with disabilities, please contact your airline, as the airlines must make these arrangements.
 A directory of airline phone numbers and website addresses can be found here: AIRLINE DIRECTORY.
-If you have a request for airport related materials in alternate formats or would like to make the Mineta San Jose International Airport aware of an accessibility concern or complaint, please send an email to Vicki Day.
+If you have a request for airport related materials in alternate formats, please email our Customer Service team.
+If you'd like to make the Mineta San Jose International Airport aware of an accessibility or Title VI concern or complaint, please send an email to Vicki Day.
 Please allow up to 3 business days for a response.

 Formal Grievance Procedures